 In August 2012, a pensioner, aged 88, who was living in a care home in Flintshire, died from burns when her care workers accidentally lowered the pensioner into a scalding-hot bath using a hoist.
 The care home was run by a private company.
 It transpired that the mixing valves for the hot water had not been maintained.

-The pensioner, who had dementia, sustained 9% burns.
-The unfortunate pensioner sustained burns to her lower legs, upper body and left arm.
+The pensioner, who had dementia, sustained 9% burns to her lower legs, upper body and left arm.
 The burns contributed to her death.
 The pensioner died even though she was treated in a specialist burns unit, as the burns triggered pneumonia and a blood clot.

 Prosecution of the care home

 The care home was prosecuted, with the case being heard in Flintshire Magistrates in September 2014.
-The Magistrates heard that the care home had no proper effective control over the temperature of the hot water in the care home.
+The Magistrates heard that the care home had no proper effective control over the temperature of the hot water.
 In addition, the Magistrates heard that there was no risk assessment in place and there had been little training for the care home staff.

 During the trial the Court heard that tests on the water temperature after the incident indicated that the temperature of the water may have been around 50.7C.
 The maximum safe level for the temperature of hot water is around 44C.